naofireblade/homebridge-neato/README.md

 - BotVac Connected (Firmware 2.2.0)

-If you have another connected neato robot, please [tell me](https://github.com/naofireblade/homebridge-neato/issues) your experience with this plugin.
+If you have another connected neato robot, please [tell me](https://github.com/naofireblade/homebridge-neato/issues) about your experience with this plugin.